-Council employees with access to Council-provided mobile, smart devices (including tablets) must adhere to the conditions set out in Council's Mobile Devices Policy.
-Copies of the Policy are available on The Source or by contacting the Information Management Services Business Unit.
+Council employees with access to Council-provided mobile phones, smartphones or mobile devices (including tablets) must adhere to the conditions set out in Council's Mobile Devices Policy and Mobile Phone Code of Conduct.
+Copies of the Policy and Code of Conduct are available on Webstar or by contacting the Information Management Services Business Unit.